 Merging into the Achilles tendon attached to the calcaneus, their main role is plantar flexion – Or that toes pointed action at the ankle joint.

 Originating at the femur both heads of the gastrocnemius also cross the knee-joint.
-As result, it can also assist with knee stability and knee flexion.
+As a result, it can also assist with knee stability and knee flexion.

 What Do The Calf Muscles Do?

 Globally, they're also responsible for many day-to-day actions we don't often think about.
 Which can influence the type and amount of calf training we do.

 Zooming in, they help us weight shift in standing, as well as standing itself.
 In motion, their predominant role is propulsion, transfer, and knee and ankle stability.

 For example, they work with the quads to produce push-off, deceleration and prevent collapse during running (2).
 Not to mention, ankle stiffness and arch-support for more efficient ground reactions.